kubecost/docs/ingress-examples.md

 ## ALB Example

-Once an AWS Load Balancer Controller is installed, you can use the following Ingress resource manifest pointed at the Kubecost cost-analyzer service:
+Once an AWS Load Balancer (ALB) Controller is installed, you can use the following Ingress resource manifest pointed at the Kubecost cost-analyzer service:

 ```yaml